marwann/wordgame/README.md

 This is an attempt at vibe coding a simple game using Cursor and other AI tools, to understand the underlying mechanics of the AI and not turn crazy when it does sh!t.
 And it did.

+Game is using an English dictionary (words_alpha.txt) but you can change the language easily using any other txt.

 ## Features

 *   **Daily Challenge:** Everyone gets the same 15 letters and grid layout each day.